 How to Manage Finances at Home While Living Abroad

 When you're living abroad for a time, how do you arrange your affairs and manage your finances at home?
 Issues like accessing money, managing payments, paying taxes, and dealing with property can seem overwhelming.
-Here are some options and tips for how to manage your finances at home while living abroad.
+Here are some options and tips on how to manage your finances at home while living abroad.

-How to Manage Your Property
+How to Manage Your Property from Abroad

 If you own property, you can either sell it or keep it.
 There's a lot to consider, and many options available.

 Regardless of why you sell your property, you need a plan for the proceeds.
 If you don't have a plan, invest the money in something secure that ideally provides a rate of return beating inflation.
 Don't allow yourself to access the money randomly; it can disappear before you know it.

 Here are some reasons to sell your property:

 You can't afford to pay the mortgage while you're away (even with rental income, or if you're unwilling/unable to rent)

 You don't want to be concerned about it while you're abroad